-ASSOCIATE OF ARTS IN GRAPHIC CERTIFICATE DESIGN AND MEDIA ART DESIGN AND The Certificate of
+ASSOCIATE OF ARTS IN GRAPHIC DESIGN AND MEDIA ART

 The Associate of Arts degree in Graphic Design and Media Art is designed to provide students with a solid base of artistic principles and techniques.
 This program is structured as a preparation for upper-division graphic design and media courses required for a bachelor's degree.